vEnhance/1802/src/dotprod.typ

 #todo[an example of lengths]

 #memo[The dot product of a vector with itself is the squared length.]

-#tip[
-  You can see from this example that computing the dot product of two given vectors with coordinates is way easier to do with the algebraic definition.
-  This will be true in general throughout this class:

-  - Use the algebraic definition when you need to do practical calculation.
-  - Use the geometric definition to interpret the result in some way.
-]

-#figure(
-  [TODO],
-  // image("<+Path+>", width: auto),
-  caption: [Some pictures of dot product.],
-) <fig-vectors-example>

 == [SIDENOTE] The proof of the equivalence of the dot product properties

 == [RECIPE] Checking whether two vectors are perpendicular